schmots1/Excel-mysql/README.md

 Unified Parcer output prep:

-Open the UP excel file you want to prep, as well as the 'UP_3.0.1.1_prepare.xls' file from the Excel-mysql dir.
-From the file you want to prep choose 'view->view macros' and run the macro from the UP_3.0.1.1_prepare.xls.
-This will remove three tabs and prepare the rest for import to mysql.
-When done save the file as up.xls in Excel-mysql directory.
-The file must be saved as a .xls and not a .xlsx
+1. Open the UP excel file you want to prep, as well as the 'UP_3.0.1.1_prepare.xls' file from the Excel-mysql dir.
+2. From the file you want to prep choose 'view->view macros' and run the macro from the UP_3.0.1.1_prepare.xls.
+* This will remove three tabs and prepare the rest for import to mysql.
+3. When done save the file as up.xls in Excel-mysql directory.
+*The file must be saved as a .xls and not a .xlsx

 Database/Dashboard prep:

-From a console or git bash, navigate into the Excel-mysql directory and run 'vagrant ssh'.
-This will ssh you into the LAMP system.
+1. From a console or git bash, navigate into the Excel-mysql directory and run 'vagrant ssh'.  *This will ssh you into the LAMP system.
-Now run 'cd /vagrant' to switch to the shared folder.
+2. Run 'cd /vagrant' to switch to the shared folder.
-run './convert.pl'
+3. Run './convert.pl'
-Open a browser and point it to localhost:8081
+4. Open a browser and point it to localhost:8081

 Refreshing or removing the VM:
-If you want to clear your system and start over
+(If you want to clear your system and start over)
-• From a console or git bash, navigate into the Excel-mysql directory and run 'vagrent destroy'
+* From a console or git bash, navigate into the Excel-mysql directory and run 'vagrent destroy'

 To update:

-Download the zip again and overwrite the current directory.
+1. Download the zip again and overwrite the current directory.
+1a.
 If you used git the command 'git pull' from within the Excel-mysql directory will update the files.